- How is melanoma skin cancer treated?

 Radiation therapy is not often used to treat the original melanoma that started on the skin, although it is sometimes used after surgery for a type of melanoma known as desmoplastic melanoma.

-In some cases, radiation may be given after surgery in the area where lymph nodes were removed, especially if many of the nodes contained cancer cells.
-This is to try to reduce the chance that the cancer will come back.
+Sometimes, radiation is given after surgery in the area where lymph nodes were removed, especially if many of the nodes contained cancer cells.
+This is to try to lower the chance that the cancer will come back.

-Radiation therapy may also be used to treat melanoma that has come back (recurred) after surgery, either in the skin or lymph nodes, or to help treat distant spread of the disease.
+Radiation therapy can also be used to treat melanoma that has come back (recurred) after surgery, either in the skin or lymph nodes, or to help treat distant spread of the disease.

 Radiation therapy is often used to relieve symptoms caused by the spread of the melanoma, especially to the brain or bones.
 Treatment with the goal of relieving symptoms is called palliative therapy.
-Palliative radiation therapy is not expected to cure the cancer, but it might help shrink it for a time to control some of the symptoms.
+Palliative radiation therapy is not expected to cure the cancer, but it might help shrink it or slow its growth for a time to help control some of the symptoms.

 Stereotactic radiosurgery (SRS)